kamilazdybal/kamilazdybal.github.io/_posts/2025-10-17-inspect-your-DQN-training.md

 The deep Q-learning algorithm relies on taking argmax over all Q-values to determine the right action at each state of the environment.
-Assuming that all actions are necessary and taken from time to time in the environment, we can expect that there shouldn't be too huge numeric differences in the Q-values.
+Assuming that all actions are necessary and taken frequently in the environment, we can expect that there shouldn't be too huge numeric differences in the Q-values.
 If one Q-value persistently drifts in its numeric value then either it will never be taken (it's the smallest Q-value) or it is the winning action in each state (it's the largest Q-value).
 If that's the case, then we're not really learning a complex policy, which should allow switching between actions.
+(The exception being environments which have a clear preference for a subset of actions and other actions should rarely be taken.)
 For a well-trained policy, the magnitudes of Q-values should change *slightly* from state to state to allow for the appropriate action being selected in each state.
 In other words, Q-values should stick together and always be racing each other in various states.